AlexJnshi/ab_react_project/README.md

 - When user click categories filters, it should make a request with clicked category, respond 100 results, then recalculate new 6 categories that are shown on the page.
 Unfortunately, I did not success made that request, the api always back the same results.
-    -  The API is ```/product?categories:in= category numbers``` or ```/product?categorie=category number```
+    -  The API is `/product?categories:in= category numbers` or `/product?categorie=category number`
     - As a result, The filter function not working and I could not to store filter state in Sessionlstorage.

 - For pagination, I use "cheaper way" to do it, sort data in client side,instead to request from server

 ### Detail page -detail index.js
-- Have logic to get all product categories' name, but looks have same issue with API ```/product?categories```.
+- Have logic to get all product categories' name, but looks have same issue with API `/product?categories`.
 Did not figure it out.

 ## Todo
 - Current using history to jump to detail page, but it has bugs, when user go to /detail page, will show nothing, but errors.
-It is better to use NavLink with dynamic to do this.
+It is better to use NavLink with dynamic params to do this.